Sally Ride: Early life

-Ride grew up in the Van Nuys and Encino neighborhoods of Los Angeles.
+Ride grew up in the Van Nuys and Encino neighborhoods of Los Angeles' San Fernando Valley.
 In 1960, when she was nine years old, the family spent a year traveling in Europe.
 In Spain, Ride played tennis for the first time.
 She enjoyed sports, tennis most of all, and at age 10 was coached by Alice Marble, a former world number one player.
 By 1963 Ride was ranked number 20 in Southern California for girls aged 12 and under.
 She attended Encino Elementary School, Portola Junior High (now Portola Middle School), Birmingham High School and then, as a sophomore on a tennis scholarship, Westlake School for Girls, an exclusive all-girls private school in Los Angeles.
 Elizabeth Mommaerts, who taught human physiology, became a mentor.
 Ride resolved to become an astrophysicist.
 She graduated in June 1968, and then took a class in advanced math at Santa Monica College during the summer break.

 Her friend Sue Okie was interested in going to Swarthmore College in Pennsylvania, so Ride applied too.
-She was interviewed by Fred Hargadon, the dean of admissions, who was impressed by both her mental and her tennis ability.
+She was interviewed by Fred Hargadon, the dean of admissions, who was impressed by both her mental and her tennis abilities.
 She was admitted on a full scholarship.
 She commenced classes at Swarthmore on September 18, 1968.
 She played golf, and made Swarthmore's field hockey varsity team.
 She won all six of her intercollegiate tennis matches, and became the Eastern Intercollegiate Women's Singles champion.
 She defended her title in May 1969, winning in straight sets.
-However, Ride was homesick for California, and, before Title IX, women's tennis was not well-supported at the college level; Swarthmore had four tennis courts but no indoor courts and she could not practice when it snowed.
+However, Ride was homesick for California and, before Title IX, women's tennis was not well-supported at the college level; Swarthmore had four tennis courts but no indoor courts and she could not practice when it snowed.
 After three semesters at Swarthmore, she returned to California in January 1970, with the aim of becoming a professional tennis player.

-Ride entered the University of California, Los Angeles, where she enrolled in courses in Shakespeare and quantum mechanics, earning A's in both subjects.
+Ride entered UCLA, where she enrolled in courses in Shakespeare and quantum mechanics, earning A's in both subjects.
 She was the only woman majoring in physics.
 She was romantically involved with the teaching assistant, John Tompkins, but the relationship ended in September when he went to Moscow to conduct research at the Institute for High Energy Physics.
-Her foray into professional tennis was unsuccessful; after playing three matches in a single August morning her whole body ached the following day.
+Her foray into professional tennis was unsuccessful; after playing three matches in a single August morning, her whole body ached the following day.
 She realized that far more effort would be necessary in order to reach the required level of fitness: she needed to practice for eight hours a day.
 She concluded that she did not have what it took to be a professional tennis player.